mckaysalisbury/-dd-trace-init-first-production/README.md

 * `0-` - beginning with a `-` is slightly prefered to me, but npmjs.com doesn't
   allow it.
 It just errors with a 404 if you try, so it might be a bug, but my gut says it's intentional.
+It's not consistent with the npm package though.
   Note that `0-` is lexographically superior to `00000-`. `0-` is the most lexographically superior prefix for an npmjs.com package.
 * `dd-trace` - It's a `dd-trace` lib at heart, so it's got `dd-trace` in it.
 * `init` - It runs the `init()` method.
 * `first` - This is kind of redundant with the `0-` prefix, but this should